Initiatives for Work Style Reform and Work-Life Balance

 Approach to Work Style Reform and Work-Life Balance

 The Kewpie Group is pursuing the realization of a work-life balance through work style reform that will enable all of our employees to grow and lead rich lives.
-In fiscal 2017, as a “Working Style Innovation Challenge,” each division declared and engaged in its own targets for the creation of pleasant working environments and the improvement of productivity.

 Basic measures at Kewpie (objectives set according to individual division’s circumstances)